-For the purposes of this PSA, it has been assumed that the top of the fluid filled cable is buried at a depth of 0.9 - 1.1m bgl within a backfilled trench that is around 1.2m deep.
-The trench backfill is assumed to comprise a 0.35 m deep sand layer (0.85m bgl) above which is selected excavated material.
+For the purposes of this PSA, it has been assumed that the top of the fluid filled cable is buried at a depth of 0.9 - 1.1m below ground level within a backfilled trench that is around 1.2m deep.
+The trench backfill is assumed to comprise a 0.35 m deep sand layer (0.85m bgl) above which the trench is filled with selected excavated material.